jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

           {}
       )

-the terminal shows an :ref:`AssertionError` and I make the expected values match the values from the terminal
+the terminal shows :ref:`AssertionError` and I make the expected values match the values from the terminal

 .. code-block:: python